19 gifts the runner in your life will appreciate, according to experts

 Garmin Forerunner 35 (starting at $93.68, originally $169.99; amazon.com)

-This top-rated watch on Amazon has built-in GPS and can track how far, how fast and where you run, as well as monitor your heart rate.
+This top-rated watch on Amazon has built-in GPS and can track how far, how fast and where you run, plus it monitors your heart rate.

 Ciele Athletics GoCap ($39.95; jackrabbit.com)